WeaponMechanics/MechanicsMain/WeaponMechanics/src/wiki/Explosion.md

   * How wide the explosion is.
 * `Height`:
   * How tall the explosion is.
+* `Rays`:
+  * How many rays are shot out of each block face.
+  * The default value that minecraft uses is 16
+    * The vanilla minecraft value **NEVER** changes, regardless of `yield`.
+You can change it here for lag reasons, or to allow larger explosions to look better
+    * If `Yield` is above ~10, then you should increase this number (To make explosions look better)
+    * If `Yield` is below ~5, then you should decrease this number (To help cause less lag)
+  * Here is a [wiki](https://minecraft.gamepedia.com/Explosion) explaining how this works

 Alright, I understand that is probably a bit confusing, so I suggest looking at [the examples]() for some help.